DCC-EX/dcc-ex.github.io/docs/press/v40-announce.rst

 Interfacing with hardware has never been easier with the new HAL (Hardware Abstraction Layer) feature.
 Supported hardware such as port expander and servo controller boards are automatically detected.
 New types of hardware can be added by implementing a driver from a standardized interface without having to write a custom program.

-The new DriveAwaytm feature allows users to drive an engine onto a siding or other electrically isolated block used as a programming track.
+The new DriveAway :sup:`tm` feature allows users to drive an engine onto a siding or other electrically isolated block used as a programming track.
 The engine can be programmed and then driven back onto the main section of the layout, all without touching the locomotive.

 DCC++EX has enhanced capabilities to read difficult decoders, provide detailed diagnostics to avoid the dreaded “308 Error”,  and when using JMRI with CV values matching what is in the its decoder file, improve performance by a factor of 8x.
 Reading and writing CVs in general, whether using JMRI or another method, is still significantly faster than before.